enst80/mediawiki-extensions-Auth_remoteuser/README.md

         $wgAuthRemoteuserUserName = ""; // Will evaluate to nothing.
         $wgAuthRemoteuserUserName = []; // Will evaluate to nothing.

-        // This is not adviced, because it will evaluate every visitor
+        // This is not advised, because it will evaluate every visitor
         // to the same wiki user 'Everybody'.
         $wgAuthRemoteuserUserName = "Everybody";